 Kalina is currently conducting engineering and feasibility studies for Kalina Cycle® applications in the North American market in order to enhance the performance and profitability of gas-fired power plants.
-Kalina has also plans to develop geothermal power plants in Oregon, USA in partnership with a local organization.
+Kalina also plans to develop geothermal power plants in Oregon, US in partnership with a local organization.

 John Byrne — Executive Chairman